Words by Lula Criado

 Biomanufacturing and more precisely biotextiles, include aspects of bioengineering and biochemistry, among others, to modify living organisms to create textiles, vaccines or biofuels for human purposes but in the hands of WhiteFeather biomanufacturing becomes a strategy to explore new ways of thinking.

 You are an artist/researcher working in the intersection of art and science, when and how did the fascination with biological systems come about?

-In the early 1920s, Cubism style helped physicist Niels Bohr to determine the quantum theory when he compared the behavior of electrons with the cubist paintings.
-But, in your view what is the contribution of science in the arts?
+In the early 1920s, Cubism helped physicist Niels Bohr to determine the quantum theory when he compared the behaviour of electrons with Cubist paintings.
+But, in your view what is the contribution of science to the arts?

 Bioart blurs boundaries between art and bioscience to explore laboratory practices as artistic medium.
 By doing this, is bioart helping understand scientific issues/practices or it is challenging what society understands about them?